 · she was a confident, intelligent woman.

 · she was attractive and had a beautiful smile.

-· she was well-dressed.
+· she was a genuinely nice person.

 From there, our relationship developed.
 We explored the distinctions of our respective cultures: upbringing, language, food and so on.
 That's normal in any relationship; it's called getting to know one another.

 Our racial differences never really crossed my mind; it just wasn't an issue.